Von Neumann Normalisation of a Quantum Random Number Generator: Introduction

 To understand the behaviour of QRNGs we need to study the un-biasing transformations on both (finite) strings and (infinite) sequences of bits produced by the source.
 In this paper we will focus on von Neumann normalisation\footnote{Many improvements of the scheme have been proposed~\cite{Elias:2043aa,Peres:1992aa}.} because it is very simple, easy to implement, and (along with the more efficient iterated version due to Peres~\cite{Peres:1992aa} for which the results will also apply) is widely used by current proposals for QRNGs~\cite{Kwon:2009aa,Ma:2004aa,Quantique:aa,Stefanov:2000aa}.
+Similar or stronger normalisation procedures have been studied under additional assumptions in, for example, Blum~\cite{Blum:1986fv} (the source is a finite Markov chain) or Santha and Vazirani~\cite{SanthaVazirani-1986} (the source is semi-random) or Vadhan~\cite{Vadhan:2011kx}; such additional hypotheses are satisfied by some physical sources, like a zener diode, but not necessarily by quantum sources.
+The widespread use of von Neumann normalisation, however, warrants a proper understanding of its operational quality when used on non-ideal sources regardless of the existence of other methods.

 The main results of this paper are the following.
 In the ``ideal case'', the von Neumann normalised output of an independent constantly biased QRNG is the probability space of the uniform distribution (un-biasing).
 This result is true for both for finite strings and for the infinite sequences produced by QRNGs (the QRNG runs indefinitely in the latter case).